New Solar Modules

 There are pros and cons to using Building-integrated photovoltaics

-BIPV is a clear advantage of producing free solar energy.
-Solar energy is{ constantly|| continuously} hitting Earth enough to power our entire planet 10,000x.
-So every bit of energy we can use for power generation is an advantage.
+BIPV is a clear advantage of generating free solar energy.
+Solar energy is{ constantly|| continuously} hitting Earth enough to supply our planet with electricity 10,000x.
+So every inch that we can utilize for power generation is a plus.

 Solar skins